Simulated LSST Observations of Real Metre-scale Imminent Impactors: Discussion

 \subsection{Precoveries}

-We make 49 observations of 21 unique objects which are \textit{not} discovered using either the current or modified SSP.
+We make 63 observations of 22 unique objects which are \textit{not} discovered using either the current 3-tracklet or modified 3-observation linking methods.
 These observations are made days (or weeks) in advance, and will still be valuable, even if the impactors are not discovered by the LSST.

-If these objects are then detected by dedicated impactor-hunting surveys and reported to the MPC, the SSP will associate past LSST observations with the new object for as far back as reasonable for the accuracy of the orbit \citep{Bellem20}.
+If these objects are then detected by dedicated impactor-hunting surveys and reported to the Minor Planet Centre (MPC), the SSP will associate past LSST observations with the new object for as far back as reasonable for the accuracy of the orbit \citep{Bellem20}.
 These precoveries could extend the observational arc dramatically and assist with making follow-up observations and constraining the impact location.

 In other cases, LSST may make observations of bodies which remain undiscovered until they impact the Earth.
 If the impact itself is observed with enough accuracy by either the USG or other ground-based networks, a pre-impact ephemeris for the object could be generated and searched for occasional, unreported observations by LSST (potentially even below the 5-$\sigma$ level). \citet{Clark23} have shown that telescope data precovery from fireball-derived ephemeris is possible.